andreas-butler/idb-transaction-commit/EXPLAINER.md

 Figure 1: An example control flow illustrating the transaction autocommit functionality.
 </p>

-With the addition of the explicit commit() call to the IDBTransaction API, the strict requirement for script alone to determine programmatically when a transaction is ready to be committed is removed.
+With the addition of the explicit commit() call to the IDBTransaction API, the strict requirement for the user agent alone to determine programmatically when a transaction is ready to be committed is removed.
 When the explicit commit() call is invoked on an active transaction, the transaction will be forced into the ‘committing’ state, and thus no new requests will be permitted to be made on it (even in any callbacks belonging to previous requests).
 Attempts at making new requests on the transaction after commit() is called will throw a DOMException.
 We see the difference between the current autocommiting implementation and the new explicit commit() call in Figure 2 below.

 <p align="center">
 <img src="https://github.com/andreas-butler/idb-transaction-commit/blob/master/pics/idb_commit_new.png?raw=true" alt="hi" />